Have the Talk of a Lifetime

 - Have the Talk of a Lifetime website

 Download the Have the Talk of a Lifetime materials here.

 Please contact your national association for login information.

 “It is critical funeral homes and suppliers get involved in Have the Talk of a Lifetime.
 It is your involvement that will help us begin to change consumer opinions and attitudes toward memorialization.
 For years, people who work in funeral service – myself included – have been asking for a national campaign to educate the public about the value of memorialization.
 Have the Talk of a Lifetime is that campaign we have been looking for.
 I ask for your help in making this campaign a huge success.”

-~ Jim Kepner, FAMIC president and the voting representative of Selected Independent Funeral Homes
+~ Jim Kepner, Past President of FAMIC and past representative from Selected Independent Funeral Homes